Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # -rw-r--r--   1 hashwarlock  staff   290K Sep  6 15:32 yarn.lock
 ```

-## Create a Bricks Profile
+## Create a Phala Profile
 This step requires you to have a Polkadot account.
 You can get an account from one of the following:
 - [Polkadot.js Wallet Extension](https://polkadot.js.org/extension/)
 - [Talisman Wallet](https://www.talisman.xyz/)
 - [SubWallet](https://www.subwallet.app/) (**Support for iOS/Android**)

-First, create your Bricks Profile account on the [Phala PoC5 Testnet](https://bricks-poc5.phala.network) or [Phala Mainnet](https://bricks.phala.network).
+First, create your Phala Profile account on the [Phala PoC5 Testnet](https://bricks-poc5.phala.network) or [Phala Mainnet](https://bricks.phala.network).
 Here is a quick 1 minute [YouTube video](https://youtu.be/z1MR48NYtYc) on setting up from scratch.

-Here is what your Bricks Profile account overview should look like:
+Here is what your Phala Profile account overview should look like:
 ![](./assets/BricksProfileCheck.png)

-After creating your Bricks Profile, set your `.env` variable `POLKADOT_WALLET_SURI` to the mnemonic phrase from generating the new Polkadot Account.
+After creating your Phala Profile, set your `.env` variable `POLKADOT_WALLET_SURI` to the mnemonic phrase from generating the new Polkadot Account.

 Here is a screenshot of how to set `POLKADOT_WALLET_SURI`:
 ![](./assets/PolkadotAccountSuri.png)

 ## Testing Locally

-### Test Default Function Locally
+### Test Default Phat Contract Locally

-With a template created and a basic default function example ready to test, let’s step through the process of preparing your repo to execute the test locally.
+With a template created and a basic default Phat Contract example ready to test, let’s step through the process of preparing your repo to execute the test locally.

 First step is to install the package dependencies with the following command:
 ```bash